jrihon/thesis/chapters/00_chapter/00_section_01.typ

 A natural process in which mRNA translation is inhibited by other small RNA oligomers is through RNAi.
 Depending on the pathway, we encounter silencing RNA (siRNA) and microRNA (miRNA).
 Though many enzymes exist that coordinate these pathways, the most known are guided by the family of _Argonaute_ (AGO) proteins.

-The siRNA typically originates from doublestranded (ds) RNA, which was produced and released into the cells by exogenous sources like virusses.
+The siRNA typically originates from double stranded (ds) RNA, which was produced and released into the cells by exogenous sources like virusses.
 Here we need to understand that virusses sometimes depend on human cells for their protein synthesis.
 These dsRNA will be recognised by the RNA-induced silencing complex (RISC) in the cytoplasm in order to be processed down to the correct size of about 20 nucleotides (nt).
 As this constitutes dsRNA, one strand is assigned to be the guide, while its complement functions as the passenger.
 After manipulation by RISC, the pre-siRNA is managed by the AGO2 complex that will discard the passenger strand.
-This complex of enzyme:guide-siRNA will be able to bind to free floating ssRNA from viral origin and - given a matching complement - cleave those sequences, by having the guide strand bind to the target ssRNA and the enzyme exerting its catalytic activity.
+This complex of enzyme:guide-siRNA will be able to bind to free floating ssRNA from viral origin and - given a matching complement - cleave those sequences, by having the guide strand bind to the target ssRNA and the enzyme exerting its catalytic activity (@fig-silencingRNA).
 Cleaved, viral RNA cannot function as a template for the ribosomes anymore, thereby prohibiting protein synthesis of the viral RNA.
 This mechanism is typically associated with the cell's innate, protective measures against foreign invasion.
+#figure(
+  image("./figures/siRNA-complex.svg", width: 100%),
+  caption: [
+    Silencing RNA pathway - simplified (adapted from #mcite(("Ghildiyal2009rnainterference"), biblio)).
+    *A.* double stranded RNA enters the cytoplasm from exogenous sources.
+    *B.* The RISC-AGO complex is mobilised, binds to the dsRNA and degrades the passenger strand.
+    *C.* The enzyme:guide-siRNA binds to matching mRNA and cleaves it into non-functional strands.
+The complex can then be recycled.
+  ]
+) <fig-silencingRNA>

 The functioning of miRNA starts from an endogenous path and needs to be induced first by an endogenous signal.
 DNA will be transcribed to primary miRNA that will be processed accordingly and then translocated from the nucleus to the cytoplasm.
 It will undergo a similar treatment as with the siRNA in terms of RISC and the AGO family, but will eventually bind the target endogenous mRNA to repress translation of the sequence to a protein #mcite(("Ghildiyal2009rnainterference", "Zhang2023sirna"), biblio).
-This can be in response to an overabundance of proteins in the cytoplasm that the cell is producing.
+This can be in response to an overabundance of proteins in the cytoplasm that the cell is producing or as a response to clean up the mRNA when its use has been fulfilled.

 ===== Tertiary RNA structures
-NA structures are not constrained to just helical structures, but can fold into three dimensional structures capable of playing various roles in enzymatic activity.
+NA structures are not constrained to just double stranded helical structures, but can fold into three dimensional structures capable of playing various roles in enzymatic activity.
 The first example is that of the transfer RNA (tRNA), which is involved in matching codons of mRNA in the ribosome complex and appending to the growing amino acid chain.
 For every codon - e.g. AUG or GUC - there exists a specific tRNA molecule that encodes for one of the twenty amino acids used in human proteins.
 Matching the tRNA to the codon means the correct peptide sequence will be generated by the ribosomes and thus ensuring the production of a sound protein.

 Another example is that of _ribozymes_, capable of catalytic activity.
 These include folded RNA strands that can splice ssRNA, and recently an _in vitro_ RNA polymerase ribozyme was designed that is capable of extending the complementary strand of an RNA template #mcite(("McRae2024ribozyme"), biblio).
 //